30 Inspiring Memoirs by Women That Are More Addictive Than Fiction

 7. 'Unbowed' by Wangari Maathai

-Why You Should Read It: A photo of Wanagari Maathai should be next to the definition of "persistence" in dictionaries around the world.
-Here, the Nobel Prize winner, who passed away in 2011, recounts her life's story: Raised in rural Kenya, Maathai developed the transformative Green Belt Movement in 1977, empowering women and combatting food instability in the country.
+Why You Should Read It: A photo of Wangari Maathai should be next to the definition of "persistence" in dictionaries around the world.
+Here, the Nobel Prize winner, who passed away in 2011, recounts her life's story: Raised in rural Kenya, Maathai developed the transformative Green Belt Movement in 1977, empowering women and combating food instability in the country.
 Despite being jailed, beaten, and bruised, Maathai remained unbowed—making it a fitting title for her memoir.

 8. 'Wholly Unraveled' by Keele Burgin

-Why You Should Read It: Kathleen (the author's birth name) lived a life of fear: Of her father, of her religion, even of how she dressed.
+Why You Should Read It: Kathleen (the author's birth name) lived a life of fear: of her father, of her religion, even of how she dressed.
 Wholly Unraveled is her memoir detailing one Catholic cult escapee's journey to a life of normalcy, self-worth, and belonging.

 9. 'Monsoon Mansion' by Cinelle Barnes

 Why You Should Read It: Natural disasters can do serious damage, but so can disasters caused by human error.
 Cinelle Barnes has experience with both.
 Her memoir, Monsoon Mansion, takes place in the Philippines and details her lavish lifestyle in the Mansion Royale.
-But when a Monsoon hits, her beloved home deteriorates, her wealthy father bails, and she's left to be raised by an abusive step-father and a mother in denial.
+But when a monsoon hits, her beloved home deteriorates, her wealthy father bails, and she's left to be raised by an abusive stepfather and a mother in denial.
 Somehow, Cinelle survives.

 10. 'In Pieces' by Sally Field

-Why You Should Read It: She's the actress that brought you Gidget and Not Without My Daughter, but Sally Field's memoir really bears it all.
+Why You Should Read It: She's the actress that brought you Gidget and Not Without My Daughter, but Sally Field's memoir really bares it all.
 She discusses her personal struggle with self-esteem, the controlling relationship she had with Burt Reynolds, and even her own childhood experience of sexual assault.
 The memoir, which was seven years in the making, is an honest, occasionally chilling look at the life of one of Hollywood's most timeless actors.

 11. 'Never Enough' by Judith Grisel